ravens/awesome-telco/README.md

 - [Generic-eUICC-Test-Profile](https://github.com/GSMATerminals/Generic-eUICC-Test-Profile-for-Device-Testing-Public) - [...] to normalize the way in which Test Profiles for embedded UICCs will be available, and configurable, for industry standardised testing.
 - [SUPI with pysim](https://gist.github.com/mrlnc/01d6300f1904f154d969ff205136b753) - Notes on enabling SUPI with pysim.
 - [ScapySMS](https://github.com/mnemonic-no/ScapySMS) - A Scapy implementation of SMS-SUBMIT and (U)SIM Application Toolkit command packets.
-- [ISD-R Access Provider](https://github.com/cheeriotb/ISD-R-AccessProvider) - This application contains a tiny content provider for communicating with ISD-R in eSIM soldered on Android device. (developed for Pixel4)
+- [ISD-R Access Provider](https://github.com/cheeriotb/ISD-R-AccessProvider) - This application contains a tiny content provider for communicating with ISD-R in eSIM soldered on Android device (developed for Pixel4).
+- [asterix](https://github.com/suma12/asterix) - asterix is a framework for communication with smartcards based on pyscard.

 ## UE